Eco Cats Tasmania 2022 – Living sustainably with urban cats

 In the background paper to the most recent cat laws published by DPIWE in 2017(1) it is acknowledged that “there is strong evidence that Tasmania’s local fauna can cope with the presence of the domestic cat as long as the original habitat is relatively intact”

-It is acknowledged that there are some areas, usually coastal sea bird colonies that need to be monitored but for the majority of urban and peri-urban areas there are currently no at risk species.
+It is acknowledged that there are some areas, usually coastal sea bird colonies that need to be monitored but for the majority of urban and peri-urban areas that is not the case.
+In Hobart we are lucky to have populations of several at risk species doing well. https://www.hobartcity.com.au/City-services/Environment/Threatened-species

 Tasmania also offers a unique opportunity to take an issue that has historically divided our community and create a united plan that everyone can get behind.
 This idea will surprise many but exploration of current research areas is providing a solution that is palatable to all.